Argumentation is the thought process used to develop and present arguments. It is closely related to critical thinking and reasoning.

 The argumentation group also wrote out more questions and better question than the comparison group.
 In addition to being able to develop more nuanced, balanced arguments, they were better prepared to learn what they needed to help them reason through complex issues.

 In terms of educating argumentation, Kuhn and Crowell’s program showed some initial success.
 It is certainly worthy of further study.
 It would be great to see if the argumentation training could be done more efficiently.
-Maybe elements of it could be integrated within current middle school courses.
+Maybe elements of it could be integrated within current middle and high school courses.

 Image Credit: edenpictures